particle-iot/docs/src/content/reference/webhooks.md

 All the webhook properties can be filled out with the form, _except for `body` which is currently not supported on the Console._

-Currently product webhooks can only be created through the Console.
+Product webhooks can be created through the Console.
 Navigate into your product, then click Integrations on the left navigation bar, then New integration, Webhook.

 ## Using the CLI

 Webhooks can be created, listed and deleted with the [Particle Command Line Interface (CLI)](https://particle.io/cli).

+Product webhooks cannot currently be created through the CLI.

 ### particle webhook create